In-Context Algebra: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Chris Wendler, Natalie Shapira, Nikhil Prakash, and Arnab Sen Sharma for advice on various stages of the project and also Grace Proebsting and Michael Ripa for feedback on the paper.
+The authors would like to thank Chris Wendler, Natalie Shapira, Nikhil Prakash, Arnab Sen Sharma, Freya Behrens, and Dana Arad for advice on various stages of the project and also Grace Proebsting and Michael Ripa for feedback on the paper.
 We are grateful for the generous support of Coefficient Giving (ET, RG, DB) and the National Science Foundation (Grant No. 2403303; RG, DB).